 Birth of a New Child

-The SECURE Act recently added the birth of a new child to the list of hardship exceptions to the 10% early withdrawal penalty.
+The SECURE Act added the birth of a new child to the list of hardship exceptions to the 10% early withdrawal penalty.
 An IRA owner may withdraw $5,000 penalty-free for the birth or adoption of a new child.
 Each parent may claim the exception if they each have their own IRA account.
 This allows a family to withdraw $10,000 penalty free for the birth of a new child.
 Parents must claim the exception within one year of the birth or adoption of the child.

 Homestead Funds does not offer legal or tax advice.
 Please consult the appropriate professional regarding your individual circumstance.